viktor-podzigun/elevator-challenge/README.md

    * the closest to the pickup floor, and
    * going the same direction has a priority

-Ofcourse there are many other possible options and optimisations.
+Ofcourse, there are many other possible options and optimisations.
 They are not considered here for the simplicity of the solution.

 #### The Solution